wouterhq42/q42.nl/README.md

 On Windows, just go to http://meteor.com/install and download the Windows installer!

+### Configure your editor

+Make sure your editor has support for .editorconfig, and .jshintrc.

 ### Add settings you need

 Create a `config/settings.json` file containing the correct Tumblr and Kadira account information: